 Healing on the Run is a method of training while injured with the intention of healing common running injuries through the use of specific visualization, focuses, and running form corrections.
-This method is highly successful because it augments the body’s innate ability to heal more quickly when mobile by running the muscles, tendons, ligaments and joints through their proper range of motion while maintaining the correct measure of tension and tone.
+This method is highly successful because it augments the body’s innate ability to heal more quickly when mobile.
+When allowing all the soft tissue; muscles, tendons, ligaments and joints to move through their proper range of motion while running, there will be an enhanced healing effect due to increased flow of blood, lymph, and energy to the area.
 When indicated, this method of healing injuries can not only significantly reduce lost training and downtime but also aid in the rehabilitation of chronic, acute, and traumatic running injuries and prevent them from reoccurring.

 Our body is the master strategist when it comes to getting from A to B. When the body isn’t working harmoniously it will make whatever compensations necessary to achieve the goal we place before it.
 If one part isn’t doing its job or is doing it inefficiently, other parts will compensate.
 It may not be efficient or graceful, but it will get the job done.

 The Healing on the Run methods are designed to correct the postural patterns and movement patterns that have contributed to, and will continue to reinforce an injury.
 Most overuse injuries become apparent during a definable incident such as: overtraining in worn out running shoes, or a sudden departure form your usual routine; but the underlying cause that resulted in your vulnerability to this particular injury needs to be corrected to ensure a speedy and complete recovery.
 And insure that the injury doesn’t return and become a chronic irritation.